-Lead generation is a one to many approach, focused on your target market.
-It centers on prospective client cultivation and nurturing with a goal of building awareness and interest in your target market to generate leads over time.
+Lead generation is a one-to-many approach, focused on your target market.
+It centers on prospective client cultivation and nurturing.
+The goal is to build awareness and interest in your target market, moving them through their Buyer’s Journey, to generate marketing qualified leads (MQLs) over time.
 When your pipeline is healthy and you want to keep it that way, lead generation is the approach for you.

 Prospecting, meanwhile, is a 1:1 approach focused on a smaller, defined set of prospects in your target market.
+Think cold calling.
 You use it to quickly identify, engage and close new clients.
 When your pipeline is thin and you need to replenish it, prospecting is the way to go.

-Not understanding the difference can kill your sales pipeline quickly.
+Not understanding the difference can kill your sales funnel quickly.

 - Want to build awareness and get prospects to demonstrate some form of interest before you contact them by phone

-- Have the time to execute a series of strategies to build awareness and interest in your target market
+- Have the time to execute a series of lead generation strategies to build awareness and interest in your target market

 - Don’t need leads right now